History of Bret Michaels in Timeline

 Bret Michaels

-Bret Michaels, born Bret Michael Sychak, is an American rock musician best known as the frontman of the band Poison.
-Poison has achieved significant commercial success, selling over 65 million albums globally, with 30 million in the United States.
-The band has had ten singles in the Billboard Hot 100 Top 40, including six Top 10 hits and the number-one single, "Every Rose Has Its Thorn."
-Michaels's career is defined by his role in Poison and their contribution to the rock music scene.
+Bret Michaels is an American rock musician best known as the frontman of the band Poison.
+Poison has achieved significant commercial success, selling over 65 million albums globally, with 30 million in the United States alone.
+The band has had ten singles reach the Billboard Hot 100 Top 40, including six Top 10 hits and a number one single, "Every Rose Has Its Thorn."
+Michaels' career is defined by his role in Poison's success and his contribution to the rock music scene.

 1944: Death of Great-Uncle Nick Sychak